-4.2.4 Application Documents
+4.2.4.
+Application Documents

 A single submission of all required documentation will be followed by a two-stage evaluation approach.
-At Step 1 of the evaluation process the extended synopsis, the applicant's track record and CV will be assessed.
-At Step 2, the complete proposal in respect of candidates selected to go forward to Step 2, including a detailed research proposal, will be assessed.
+At both stages, the full proposal will be assessed.

-A complete proposal will comprise the following documents, to be uploaded via the IRC online submission portal:
+A complete proposal will comprise the following documents, to be uploaded via the Council online submission portal: